ALive-research/Slicer-Liver/paper.md

 deformable surfaces [@Preim:2013], [@Palomar:2017], have shown limitations.
 Therefore, there is a pressing need for new algorithms capable of generating precise, rapid, and straightforward resection plans, even in complex cases.

+Furthermore, blood supply to various liver regions or vascu- lar territories is crucial for liver resection planning.
+The estab- lished anatomical division of the liver, such as the Couinaud division is under question [@Warmann:2016], [@Bismuth:2013].
+This calls for innovative liver analytics methods that can enable the calculation of various types of vascular territories.

+Another challenge is the absence of a broad consensus on the definition of a good resection, which is partly due to the lack of formal methods to specify and communicate resection plans.
+Existing methods, such as subjective descriptions, hand- drawings, and pictures, often result in biased and imprecise descriptions of surgical plans.
+The complexity of 3D models also hampers their inclusion in 2D media such as medical records and scientific journals.
+Therefore, visualization tech- niques that can capture and communicate critical information from a resection plan in a compact form, interpretable by clinical experts, are needed.

+In response to these challenges, the SLiverLiver project aims to support three research objectives:
+1) Apply geometric modeling and artificial intelligence to generate resection plans suitable for complex cases, such as those involving multiple metastases with multiple resections.
+2) Generate parameterized patient-specific vascular models that include both portal and hepatic vessels systems, allowing for the calculation of diverse liver vascular territories.
+3) Develop computational methods for the visualization of resections in lower dimensions.
+This should result in a set of 2D diagrams suitable for use during planning.

 # Overview of SlicerLiver